miabrahams/training_toolbox/README.md

 # Configuration
 Defaults for every agent live in `config/config.yml` (with secrets in `config/secrets.yml`).
-`lib.config.get_settings()` returns a shared Dynaconf settings object that merges both files, so scripts, CLIs, and notebooks can all read consistent values (e.g. `settings.get("captioner.output_dir")`).
+`src.lib.config.get_settings()` returns a shared Dynaconf settings object that merges both files, so scripts, CLIs, and notebooks can all read consistent values (e.g. `settings.get("captioner.output_dir")`).
 Override the config directory with `TRAINING_TOOLBOX_CONFIG_DIR` or add `config.local.yml`/`config.d/*.yml` for per-machine tweaks.

 # Toolbox UI